fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-lab.md

 #### Guest operation system (Guest OS)

 This is the OS of the virtual machine.
-This will be Debian 11 (Bullseye).
+This will be Debian 11 (Bullseye) or Microsoft Windows.

 #### Administators privileges